 - A document that sets out planning policies for the neighbourhood area – planning policies are used to decide whether to approve planning applications

-There are four main steps to creating a Neigbourhood Plan which we’ve outlined below.
+There are three main steps to creating a neighbourhood plan which we’ve outlined below.

-In areas with a parish or town council, they have to lead on the neighbourhood plan, so why not get in touch to find out how you can get involved.
+If you live in an area with a parish or town council, then they will have to lead on the neighbourhood plan, so why not get in touch to find out how you can get involved.

 In areas without a parish or town council (i.e. most urban areas), you have to create a neighbourhood forum, which is a group specially set up to create a neighbourhood plan.
 Neighbourhood forums need to have at least 21 members.

 To get one started talk to your neighbours, local businesses and community groups and get them on-board.

 You will also need to decide on the neighbourhood area (i.e. the area within which the neighbourhood plan policies will apply).
 The boundaries of a neighbourhood area can be decided in a number of ways – they could be physical boundaries like a road or river, or a catchment area for the local shops.
 Speak to other local people about it to make sure that your decision feels right to them.

 You will need to apply to the local authority to have your neighbourhood area and neighbourhood forum designated (which means to officially recognise them).

 You may want to apply to have your neighbourhood area designated first (so that forum membership reflects those living and working in the designated neighbourhood area), or you may wish to apply to designate the neighbourhood forum and neighbourhood area at the same time.

 The whole point of a neighbourhood plan is that it is community led.